zR34P3R/Zacktheripper/README.md

 Termux📱: bash termux-install

-Kali, Ubuntu and others:bash linux-install
+💻Kali, Ubuntu and others:bash linux-install

 And thanks for installing :)!